John H. Prescott Marine Mammal Rescue Assistance Grant Program

 When to Apply

-Electronic submissions through Grants.gov must have been received by 11:59 p.m.
-Eastern Daylight Time on October 7, 2013; proposals submitted by mail must be postmarked by October 7, 2013.
+Electronic submissions through Grants.gov must be received by 11:59 p.m.
+EDT on October 7, 2015.
+Proposals submitted by mail must be postmarked and time-stamped by October 7, 2015.
 The grant schedule below provides additional information about the timing of various stages of the grant cycle.

-June 17-October 7: Submission period.
-Applications must be received by October 7, 2013.
+August 4-October 7: Submission period.
+Applications must be received by October 7, 2015.

-January/February (2 days): Merit Review panel meeting convened; funding recommendations made.
+February/March (2 days): Program Review Panel meeting convened; funding recommendations made.

-February/March (1-2 weeks): Deputy Director reviews recommended proposals and makes final selections for FY2014.
+March/April (1-2 weeks): Deputy Director reviews recommended proposals and makes final recommendations for FY2016.